 This is the way you should understand TPS, inclusive of The Toyota Way (and a much better way to to understand both Lean and Lean thinking).

 “We raised labor productivity three- or four-fold by modifying the work procedures to allow for operating each machine with a single operator.”

-Kaizen is the analysis of work that people do, with the aid of a stopwatch, using various calculations and forms to comprehend the current state and document the future state achieved:
+Kaizen is the analysis of work that people do, with the aid of a stopwatch, using various calculations and one-page forms to comprehend the current state and document the future state achieved:

 - Takt time calculation